coudy/blog/posts/2014-04-07-jdk8-nashorn-performance.md

 ---
-title: JDK8's Nashorn Performance
+title: JDK8's Nashorn Performance Issues
 tags: [jdk8, nashorn, typescript]
 ---

 # {{ title }}

-I was quite excited when Oracle announced the release of JDK8.
-While most people talked about lambdas, I was more interested in the new JavaScript engine Nashorn, which came [promising to significantly outperform the old Rhino engine and provide a nicer interop with Java code](http://java.dzone.com/articles/project-nashorn-javascripts) the supposedly high-performance JavaScript engine with a nice interface to Java code, thus replacing Rhino.
+I'm generally excited about being able to run a language on multiple platforms, it can often save you writing a lot of duplicate code and simplify your build process.

-I'm generally excited about language interop, it can save a lot of code to be written or at least simplify your build process.
+I was therefore happy when Oracle announced the release of JDK8.
+While most people talked about lambdas, I was more interested in the new JavaScript engine Nashorn, which came [promising to significantly outperform the old Rhino engine and provide a nicer interop with Java code](http://java.dzone.com/articles/project-nashorn-javascripts) the supposedly high-performance JavaScript engine with a nice interface to Java code, thus replacing Rhino, which, frankly, is unnecessarily painful to work with.

-Thus, when [TypeScript 1.0](http://blogs.msdn.com/b/typescript/archive/2014/04/02/announcing-typescript-1-0.aspx) came out I thought it'd be great to TypeScript compilation fast on the JVM at last, so I jumped straight in and [hacked the compiler to support Java's IO via Nashorn](https://github.com/coudy/typescript/compare/9ac01de...1.0-nashorn).
+Thus, when [TypeScript 1.0](http://blogs.msdn.com/b/typescript/archive/2014/04/02/announcing-typescript-1-0.aspx) came out I thought it'd be great to make TypeScript compile fast on the JVM at last, so I jumped straight in and [hacked the compiler to support Java's IO via Nashorn](https://github.com/coudy/typescript/compare/9ac01de...1.0-nashorn).

-However, when I tried compiling two simple lines of TypeScript with `jake && jjs built/local/tsc.js -- hello.ts` I had to wait 90 seconds for my `hello.js`, compared with three seconds using Node.js.
+However, when I tried compiling two simple lines of TypeScript with `jake && jjs built/local/tsc.js -- hello.ts` it actually took 90 seconds for my `hello.js` to appear, compared with three seconds using Node.js.
 Something wasn't right.
-I suspected an integration cock-up on my part but no amount of head scratching pointed in tnat direction.
+I suspected an integration cock-up on my part but no amount of head scratching pointed in that direction.

 ## Trying Octane